laurent22/joplin/readme/terminal.md

 If the help is not fully visible, press `Tab` multiple times till the console is in focus and use the arrow keys or page up/down to scroll the text.

+For general information relevant to all the applications, see also [Joplin home page](https://joplin.cozic.net).

 # Importing notes from Evernote

 To import Evernote data, follow these steps: